Replace gas boiler with heat pump

 • Set your boiler to less than 60 degrees and monitor its effectiveness.
 A lower temperature will be make your heat pump more efficient, be safer with toddlers and less wearing on furnishings.

-• Try turning down your radiator panels as you work on improving the thermal performance of your house.
+• Turn down your radiator panels as you work on improving the thermal performance of your house.
 Every step you take will improve your operating costs.

 • Reduce your night-time temperature settings from day-time.